NullArray/RootHelper/README.md

 The credits for the scripts it fetches go to their original authors.

 ## Update

+Latest update has added a brand new Helper script.
+Details below.

 RootHelper now supports command line arguments/flags.

 The `-q` or `--quiet` flag supresses the `usage` print function on execution.
 Therefore you can now simply pass `-q` and be taken directly to the menu.

 The `-f` or `--fast` flag immediately starts the execution of the script's `download` option.
 If time is of the essence the `-f` flag will hurry things along.

+### Latest Helper Scripts

+The latest addition to the scripts available through RootHelper is `rootend.py`.
+It's a python3 implementation that automates enumeration and and privilege escalation operations.

 `RedGhost` Is the latest addition to RootHelper, it's a Linux post-exploitation framework and payload generator.